-T.Read_Sensitive_Data Read the sensitive biometric reference data gemalto [×] Reference D1278599 Release 1.1p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 92 motivation (to get data stored on the travel document's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing the PACE Password) and therefore the possible attack methods.
+The attack T.Read\Sensitive\Data is similar to the threat T.Skimming (cf. [ST-BAC]) in respect of the attack path (communication interface) and the motivation (to get data stored on the travel document's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing the PACE Password) and therefore the possible attack methods.
 Note, that the sensitive biometric reference data are stored only on the travel document's chip as private sensitive personal data whereas the MRZ data and the portrait are visually readable on the physical part of the travel document as well.